phanxuanquang/Object-Oriented-Programming-UIT/README.md

 	case 0:
 		return;
 	case 1:
-		// Call the function for selection (1) break;
+		// Call the function for selection (1) only break;
 	case 2:
-		// Call the function for selection (2) break;
+		// Call the function for selection (2) only break;
 	case 3:
-		// Call the function for selection (3) break;
+		// Call the function for selection (3) only break;
 	default:
 		cout << "Invalid choice.
 Please try again!" << endl;